AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/facebook-api.md

 ## Introduction {#introduction}

-Similar to our AdWords & Bing Ads integrations, our Facebook integration does two fundamental actions:
+Similar to our AdWords & [!DNL Bing Ads] integrations, our [!DNL Facebook] integration does two fundamental actions:

 * Auto-tag all Facebook Ads with a Marketo Measure parameter (_bf)
 * Download ad cost information across all active Facebook ads

-## How to Configure the Facebook Integration {#how-to-configure-the-facebook-integration}
+## How to Configure the [!DNL Facebook] Integration {#how-to-configure-the-facebook-integration}

 As for setup, there are seven steps to be completed within Marketo Measure's app.

 1. Navigate to [experience.adobe.com/marketo-measure](https://experience.adobe.com/marketo-measure){target="_blank"} and log in.
 1. Under My Account select **Settings**.
 1. Under Integrations select **Connections**.
-1. Select **Set Up New Ads Connection** and a pop-up will appear.
+1. Select **[!UICONTROL Set Up New Ads] Connection** and a pop-up will appear.
 Select **Facebook** and log-in using your Facebook credentials.

    >[!NOTE]
    >
-   >The person connecting the Facebook Ads account needs to be an admin within the Facebook Ads account.
+   >The person connecting the [!DNL Facebook Ads] account needs to be an admin within the [!DNL Facebook Ads] account.

-1. Once Marketo Measure is connected to your Facebook account, click the pencil icon next to the account.
+1. Once [!DNL Marketo Measure] is connected to your Facebook account, click the pencil icon next to the account.
 1. Within this view, move the 'Auto-tagging?' toggle to 'Yes.'
-Then select the check box found in the Learn More section to agree to the terms and conditions.
-Make sure the Auto-tagging toggle is still set to 'Yes'.
+Then select the check box found in the [!UICONTROL Learn More] section to agree to the terms and conditions.
+Make sure the [!UICONTROL Auto-tagging] toggle is still set to 'Yes'.

 ## Connecting the Account {#connecting-the-account}